he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Rakshasa.md

 ###  Rakshasa Locations

-Rakshasas are one of the few types of fiends native to the [[Material Plane]] and aren't typically found on other planes.
+Rakshasas are one of the few types of fiends native to the [[DATABASE/plane/Material Plane|Material Plane]] and aren't typically found on other planes.
 Instead, most rakshasas live in urban areas where humanoids congregate, supplying these fiends with a variety of mortals to prey upon and bend to their wills, as well as all the luxuries that humanoid society can offer.

 ###  Rakshasa Reincarnation